 The 2014 Act requires us to give an elector, or any representative of the elector, the opportunity to question us about the accounting records of the Fund and to consider any objection made to the accounts.
-We have not received any such correspondence from electors.
+We can confirm that no such correspondence from electors has been received.